 (ii) deliver to the party ordering the transcript 1 certified copy and an additional certified copy for the appendix.

 (B) Appellant’s Failure to Pay Deposit.
-The court reporter or recorder is not obligated to prepare the transcript until receipt of the deposit required by Rule 9(a)(3)(B) or Rule 9(b)(1)(B).
+The court reporter or recorder is not obligated to prepare the transcript until receipt of the deposit required by Rule 9(a)(5).
 If appellant fails to timely pay the deposit, the court reporter or recorder must — no later than 30 days from the date that the transcript request form is served:

 (i) file with the clerk of the Supreme Court a written notice that the deposit has not been received, setting forth the full amount of the deposit and the amount that remains unpaid; and